What it is

 Explain: "These keep your vault healthy as it grows.
 Without them,

-vaults accumulate orphan notes, broken links, and unfiled captures."
+vaults accumulate orphan notes, broken links, unfiled captures, and

-Create these four workflows in your agent's native skill format
+Create these four workflows in your agent's native skill format:

-/garden — Light vault audit:
+/garden.
+Light vault audit:

 Find recently modified notes, check frontmatter and links.